 This is what you’re going to zero in on.
 You’re going to look at the lender fees.
 Okay?
 Number one, is there an origination charge?
 Or, is there a discount charge?
 You know, a discount charge is used to buy down the rate.
 How much is that rate costing you?
 The rate cost is coming via the discount or origination fee.
 So, pay attention to the discount or origination fee.

 The only other two charges that need to be on your radar are going to be an underwriting fee and processing fee, and that’s it.
 Four things.
 How easy is that?
 Done.
-I’m going to … I’m done.
-Video’s over.
-Just kidding.
 But really, that’s all you’ve got to pay attention to.

-With the interest per day, also, that’s an easy one to manipulate.
+With the interest per day.
+That’s an easy one to manipulate.
 I usually do like 15 days across the board.
-If we know we’re going to refinance it, and it’s close to the end of the month, it’s only five days of interest.
-So, the second half of the closing cost, the portion that is the taxes and insurance, when you’re shopping for a home loan, just completely disregard that.
+If we know we’re going to refinance it, and it’s close to the end of the month.
+It’s only five days of interest.
+So, the second half of the closing cost.
+The portion that is the taxes and insurance.
+When you’re shopping for a home loan, just completely disregard that.

 But, what if it were closer together, and then you were zeroing in more on the cost?
 So, this particular consumer knew to look at just the lender fees, and not pay attention to all the rest of the stuff.

 Okay, the lender.
-When you turn a file in to a lender, or let’s say it’s a direct lender, and they have that underwriting staff in their office, you have compliance people that do inputting and do disclosures.
-You have an actual underwriter who’s sitting there underwriting the file.
-You have a junior underwriter.
+When you turn a file in to a lender, or let’s say it’s a direct lender, and they have that underwriting staff in their office.
+You have compliance people that do inputting and do disclosures, You’ll have an actual underwriter who’s sitting there underwriting the file and a junior underwriter.
 You probably have about eight people at the lender’s office that that file goes through that they all pay.
-So, an underwriting fee is a very legit type of fee, and it’s usually like around, I see it like anywhere from 895 to 1195, kind of depending on the loan product.
+So, an underwriting fee is a very legit type of fee, and it’s usually like around.
+I see it like anywhere from 895 to 1195, kind of depending on the loan product.